geronimp/graftM-docker/README.md

 # graftM-docker
-docker images for GraftM

-To build the docker image:
+To build the docker image, please ensure the "resources" file is in your current working directory (best to copy the whole version directory from git) and run:
 ```
 docker build -t Dockerfile .
 ```

-**The easy way** - The most simple way to use the GraftM docker image is to  move all the files GraftM needs to access to the current working directory, and use the following command:
+**The easy way** to run the graftm docker - The most simple way to use the GraftM docker image is to  move all the files GraftM needs to access to the current working directory, and use the following command:

 ```
-docker run -v `pwd`:/data graftm_x.x.x-docker_img graft <options>
+docker run -u $(id -u):$(id -g) -v `pwd`:/data graftm_x.x.x-docker_img graft <options>
 ```

-**The harder way** - If you wish to specify a reads file or gpkg that is **not** in the current working directory you will need to mount the path to each file to the image using the -v command as done above, **and** specify the local directory for the file to the GraftM command.
+**The hard way** to run the graftm docker - If you wish to specify a reads file or gpkg that is **not** in the current working directory you will need to mount the path to each file to the image using the -v command as done above, **and** specify the local directory for the file to the GraftM command.
 For example if I wanted to use a gpkg not in the current directory:

 ```
-docker run -v `pwd`:/data -v /path/to/my_gpkg.gpkg:/gpkg graftm_x.x.x-docker_img graft --forward <my_reads.fa> --graftm_package /gpkg/<my_gpkg.gpkg>
+docker run -u $(id -u):$(id -g) -v `pwd`:/data -v /path/to/my_gpkg.gpkg:/gpkg graftm_x.x.x-docker_img graft --forward <my_reads.fa> --graftm_package /gpkg/<my_gpkg.gpkg>
 ```

 We recommend the easier way.